 If you have a genuine emergency please call first thing.
-We open at 08.00.
-Our emergency clinics are usually held mid morning and mid afteroon.
+We open at 08.00 and our emergency appointments are usually held mid morning and mid afteroon.
 Very occasionally, if we've had a cancellation, your dentist may, at his or her discretion, be able to offer you one of these if available.

-To book an EMERGENCY appointment you should meet one or more of the following criteria:
+To qualify for an EMERGENCY appointment you should meet one or more of the following criteria:

-1. You have a tooth-ache, the severity of which is that it prevents sleep
+1. You have a tooth-ache, the severity of which is so bad that it prevents sleep

 2. You have facial swelling and / or pain

-3. You have bleeding following a dental extraction
+3. You experience bleeding following a dental extraction

 4. You have suffered a dental trauma, for example a child knocking a tooth out in a playground accident.

 IMPORTANT INFORMATION ABOUT EMERGENCY APPOINTMENTS

-We operate three types of short term appointment for patients with pain or discomfort.
+We operate three types of appointment for patients with pain or discomfort:

-'Sit & Wait' appointments are offered when we are fully booked but nevertheless want to help you with a same or next day assessment of your concern.
+'Sit & Wait' appointments are offered when we are fully booked but want to help you with a same or next day assessment of your concern.
 'Sit & Wait' patients will be seen as soon as possible, however, waiting time can be up to an hour, occasionally more.
 Please be patient - good denstistry can't be hurried.

-By their very nature, all of these appointments are 'first aid', designed to get you out of trouble.
+By their very nature, all of these appointments are 'first aid', designed to get you out of immediate trouble / pain.
 In most cases you will need to come back for a more permanent resolution of the problem.
-For example a dentist may place a temporary filling on a broken tooth but you'll need to return for a longer appointment in a few weeks for a permanent filling to be placed.
+For example, a dentist may place a temporary filling on a broken tooth but you'll need to return for a longer appointment in a few weeks for a permanent filling to be placed.

 If a tooth needs a permament filling, extraction or root treating the dentist will advise you of the additional cost in advance.